 This course provides an overview of the major treatment modalities for children and adolescents.
 It exams normal and abnormal behaviors, common problems of children and adolescents, and presents counseling techniques and skills for working with children and adolescents.
 Prerequisites: CN501,505,507.

-(4980.36 (d) A.
+This course addresses CA BBS standard (4980.36 (d) A.